-- (d) Plantings.
-Landscaping meeting the requirements for plantings in parking area(s) under Section M.(6)(b) and (e) of Design Standards shall be provided. - (e) Emergency access.
+- (a) Pedestrian and bicycle access.
+Provisions for pedestrian and bicycle access shall be safe and convenient, so that the development as a whole enhances rather than degrades access by foot or bicycle.\Parking areas shall accommodate pedestrian access through the use of raised crosswalks, usable landscaped islands, benches, and abundant shade trees, among other design attributes.
+Parking shall further ensure an inviting pedestrian environment by providing safe, landscaped connections between vehicles stationed in parking areas and building entrances and exits.
+Such landscaping connections may include sidewalks, terraces, decorative fencing, stone walls, site furnishings, grading and reshaping of earth contours, planting, and lawn areas.
+Dedicated bicycle lanes shall be included where possible. - (a)(d) Plantings.
+Landscaping meeting the requirements for plantings in parking area(s) under Section M.(6)(b) and (e) of Design Standards shall be provided. - (5)(c) Emergency access.
 Appropriate access for emergency vehicles shall be provided to the principal structure.
-Such access need not be paved, yet shall be stable and constructed to withstand a fire vehicle. - (f) Size of facility.
+Such access need not be paved, yet shall be stable and constructed to withstand a fire vehicle. - (b)(f) Size of facility.
 Parking lots shall be configured so that no section of lot shall contain more than 50 spaces, and each section of the lot shall be visually separated from any other section of the lot on- or off-premises through the use of major landscaping, earthen berms or grade changes.
-No more parking than is required by this bylaw shall be provided unless the applicant demonstrates to the satisfaction of the Planning Board that unusual circumstances justify the amount of parking proposed as being necessary despite reasonable efforts at parking demand reduction.
+No more parking than is required by this bylaw shall be provided unless the applicant demonstrates to the satisfaction of the Planning BoardPAA that unusual circumstances justify the amount of parking proposed as being necessary despite reasonable efforts at parking demand reduction.

-H. STORMWATER CONTROL, RULES AND REGULATIONS
+H. STORMWATER CONTROL, RULES, AND REGULATIONS.

 (1) Stormwater Management Permit(s).
 Site development shall fully comply with the Town of Lancaster's bylaws regarding Stormwater Control as well as Stormwater Rules and Regulations, including, but not limited to, Chapters 170 and 305.
-The PAA shall fulfill the role of permit granting authority in order to consolidate the by right plan approval process with the review of stormwater management and its permitting, including the Town's engineering peer review of stormwater management plans.
+The PAA shall fulfill the role of permit granting authority in order to consolidate the by right As-of-Right plan approval process with the review of stormwater management and its permitting, including the Town's engineering peer review of stormwater management plans.